Bill Cosby sexual assault cases: Unsealing of Constand v. Cosby deposition

-On July 8, 2015, Constand and her attorney Dolores Troiani filed a motion to negate the confidentiality agreement in the 2005 case against Cosby, claiming Cosby had already engaged in "total abandonment of the confidentiality portions of the agreement" by way of the recent, sweeping denials of all allegations against him.
+On July 8, 2015, Constand and her attorney Dolores Troiani filed a motion to negate the confidentiality agreement in the 2005 case against Cosby, claiming Cosby "total[ly] abandon[ed] the confidentiality portions of the agreement" by way of his recent, sweeping denials of all allegations against him.
 A judge ruled that releasing the sealed documents was justified by Cosby's role as a "public moralist" in contrast to his possible criminal private behavior.

 Although some of the files from the Constand case had been unsealed, the transcript of Cosby's several depositions was not among them.
-Instead, The New York Times had been able to obtain the complete deposition from a court reporting service that had been hired by Constand's attorney and released the document to the general public.
-After it was discovered that the transcript of the deposition had been released, Cosby's lawyers filed a new motion in the case on July 21, 2015, asserting that Constand and Troiani may have orchestrated the release.
+Instead, The New York Times obtained the complete transcript from a court reporting service hired by Constand's attorney and released it to the public.
+After it was discovered that the transcript of the deposition was released, Cosby's lawyers filed a new motion in the case on July 21, 2015, asserting that Constand and Troiani may have orchestrated the release.

-In the court filing condemning the release of the deposition, Cosby's attorneys stressed that none of the testimony that was actually unsealed by a judge stated that he engaged in non-consensual sex or gave anyone Quaaludes without their knowledge or consent.
-"Reading the media accounts, one would conclude that the Defendant has admitted to rape", the document said.
+In the court filing condemning the release of the deposition, Cosby's attorneys stressed that no testimony actually unsealed by a judge stated that he engaged in non-consensual sex or gave anyone Quaaludes without their knowledge or consent.
+"Reading the media accounts, one would conclude that the Defendant has admitted to rape," the document said.
 "And yet the Defendant admitted to nothing more than being one of the many people who introduced Quaaludes into their consensual sex life in the 1970s."
 Cosby's lawyers further contended that a court reporting service hired by Constand had released the 2005 court transcript to the Times, days earlier, in a "massive breach of protocol".
 The court reporters' code of ethics prohibits the release of testimony without all parties first being contacted.

 In the deposition, Cosby denied any sexual assault of any women but admitted he had used sedatives to help gain their cooperation.
 He testified that he had obtained Quaaludes from gynecologist Leroy Amar, who knew Cosby had no intention of taking the drugs himself.
 Cosby instead intended to give them to women he wanted to have sexual relations with and admitted he had given the drug to at least one woman and other people.
 Cosby admitted knowing it was illegal at the time to dispense the drug to other people.
 Amar would later have his medical license revoked in California and New York State; he died in 2002.